Current research

 Our research takes interdisciplinary approaches to understand inequality and effecting change.

-Members of academic staff work in many areas of the world, including the United Kingdom, Latin America, Africa, the Middle East, the Pacific, Russia, Siberia and Central Asia, Japan, India, and the United States.
+Members of academic staff work in many areas of the world, including the United Kingdom, Latin America, Africa, the Middle East, the Pacific, the Arctic, Russia, Siberia and Central Asia, Japan, India, and the United States.

-Our research covers a diverse set of topics including poverty, inequality, social class, race and racism; gender, kinship and the body; infrastructures, materiality and state projects; borders, mobilities and migration; labour, value and moral economy; development and humanitarianism; biotechnology and science; visual and sensory anthropology; expertise and learning; and medical anthropology, illness and death.
+Our research covers a diverse set of topics including poverty, inequality, social class, race and racism; gender, kinship and the body; infrastructures, materiality and state projects; borders, mobilities and migration; labour, value and moral economy; development and humanitarianism; biotechnology and science; climate change; visual and sensory anthropology; expertise and learning; and medical anthropology, illness and death.

 Themes